toolleeo/cli-apps/README.md

 * [jqp](https://github.com/noahgorstein/jqp) - A TUI playground for exploring jq.
 * [jtc](https://github.com/ldn-softdev/jtc) - JSON manipulation and transformation.
 * [lowcharts](https://github.com/juan-leon/lowcharts) - lowcharts is meant to be used in those scenarios where we have numerical data in text files that we want to display in the terminal to do a basic analysis.
+* [Miller](https://github.com/johnkerl/miller) - Miller is like awk, sed, cut, join, and sort for data formats such as CSV, TSV, JSON, JSON Lines, and positionally-indexed.
 * [mycli](https://github.com/dbcli/mycli) - A command line client for MySQL that can do auto-completion and syntax highlighting.
 * [osmf](https://github.com/codesoap/osmf) - OpenStreetMap find - A simple command line tool to explore OSM data.
 * [pgcli](https://github.com/dbcli/pgcli) - Postgres CLI with autocompletion and syntax highlighting.